The best tablet for photo editing and photographers

 ❌ You want expandable storage: There's no option for microSD expansion - although there are three different storage configurations, from 128-512GB

-Okay, we know there are a lot of iPads on this list, but they're easily the most capable tablets for photo editing in terms of what the apps on them can do – and each of these devices offers something slightly different.
+Okay, I know there are a lot of iPads on this list, but they're easily the most capable tablets for photo editing in terms of what the apps on them can do – and each of these devices offers something slightly different.
 In the case of the iPad mini, its superpower is just how small it is, delivering a pin-sharp, highly accurate screen that can fit in a (large) jacket pocket.
 Or, perhaps more usefully, could fit right in some camera kit bags without you needing another bag for a laptop-sized tablet.
 It's super light as well.

-It's so easy to carry and convenient that it might even change your workflow because you can have it around all the time – and being an iPad, it has access to more powerful editing tools than you can get from cheap equivalents, and they're surprisingly usable on the small screen.
-If you need extra precision, the new 2024 model supports either the Apple Pencil Pro, or the Apple Pencil USB-C.
+It's so easy to carry and convenient that it might even change your workflow because you can have it around all the time, and being an iPad, it has access to more powerful editing tools than you can get from cheap equivalents, and they're surprisingly usable on the small screen.
+If you need extra precision, the new 2024 model supports either the Apple Pencil Pro or the Apple Pencil USB-C.

-The best rugged tablet for photographers
+The best tablet for retouching

 Specifications

-Weight: 674g
+Weight: 599g

 OS: Android

-Screen size: 10.1-inch
+Screen size: 12.2 in

-Resolution: 1920 x 1200
+Resolution: 2160 x 1440

 Rear camera: 13 MP